Henry Newcome: Non-confirmist preaching

+Death

-He died at Manchester on 17 September 1695, and was buried three days later near the pulpit in his chapel, Chorlton preaching the funeral sermon.
+He died at Manchester on 17 September 1695, and was buried three days later near the pulpit in his chapel, with Chorlton preaching the funeral sermon.
 His inscribed tombstone is in the floor of the east aisle.
-His portrait, finished 15 Sept, 1658 by "Mr. Cunney," was engraved by R. White, and again by John Bull (1825); Baker has a poor woodcut from it, The original was at the Lancashire Independent College, Whalley Range, near Manchester.
+His portrait, finished 15 Sept, 1658 by "Mr. Cunney," was engraved by R. White, and again by John Bull (1825); Baker has a poor woodcut from it.
+The original was at the Lancashire Independent College, Whalley Range, near Manchester.

 Family

-He married, on 6 July 1648, Elizabeth (1626–1700), daughter of Peter Manwaring (d.
-24 Nov.
-1654) of Smallwood, Cheshire, by whom he had five children:
+He married, on 6 July 1648, Elizabeth Manwaring (1626–1700) of Smallwood, Cheshire.
+They had five children;